 The forests of the island of New Guinea comprise the world’s third largest area of remaining tropical forest and are identified by the International Union for the Conservation of Nature (IUCN) as a biodiversity hotspot, rich in unique flora and fauna that requires protection.

-The country’s wildlife and its people are facing growing threats from unregulated development, particularly mining and logging; high levels of poverty, limited access to health and education and the absence of sustainable alternative incomes .
+The country’s wildlife and its people are facing growing threats from unregulated development particularly mining and logging; high levels of poverty; limited access to health and education; and the absence of sustainable alternative incomes .

 Protecting PNG’s magnificent communities and wildlife

-The Tree-Kangaroo Conservation Program combines local community development with biodiversity conservation.
+The Tree-kangaroo Conservation Program combines local community development with biodiversity conservation.
 Local communities have partnered with the program to establish PNG’s first ever Conservation Area called YUS – named after the three local communities (Yopno, Uruwa and Som) working together to protect the land and wildlife including the prevention of further decline of the Matchie’s Tree-kangaroo.

 The Recovery Program

 The program combines local community development with biodiversity conservation in order to protect this precious national species from further decline.
-The Recovery Program has created Conservation Area’s to secure long-term survival of the tree-kangaroo and other local wildlife.
+The Recovery Program has created Conservation Areas to secure long-term survival of the tree-kangaroo and other local wildlife.

 How are we helping?

 Zoos Victoria has partnered with the Tree-kangaroo Conservation Program helping fund the YUS Conservation Coffee Project as a key element of the Community Livelihoods Program.
 This eco-social project allows farmers to access sustainable agricultural projects that benefit both wildlife and people by securing land and generating a sustainable income for families; increasing their food security and access to health and education services.
-The program also helps emphasis the relationship between conservation coffee and wildlife conservation for local community members.
+The program also helps emphasise the relationship between conservation coffee and wildlife conservation for local community members.

-The more coffee farmer’s means more protected land and increased protection for populations of tree-kangaroos, cassowaries, cuscus and many other species.
+More coffee farmer’s means more protected land and increased protection for populations of tree-kangaroos, cassowaries, cuscus and many other species.